dmitriy-kiriyenko/morgan/README.md

 Hint: cookbook generates random password for `root` mysql user.
 You can later retrieve it as a node attribute `node[:mysql][:server_root_password]`

+### postgresql-server

+Installs and sets up PostgreSQL server and client.
+See [PostgreSQL cookbook description](https://github.com/opscode-cookbooks/postgresql) for advanced setup & tuning.

+Hint: cookbook generates random password for `postgres` user.
+You can later retrieve it as a node attribute `node[:postgresql][:password][:postgres]`

 ### nginx

 Installs nginx from Ubuntu repository.
 You can tune it to be built from sources.
 Also applying this role will open port 80.